-The Computer and Information Sciences Research Group leads and manages an advanced technology program that can research, identify, understand, develop, and apply new and emerging technologies for transforming raw data items into actionable information.
+Through our Computer and Information Sciences Research, NSA leads and manages an advanced technology program that can research, identify, understand, develop, and apply new and emerging technologies for transforming raw data items into actionable information.

 We have an eclectic group of computer scientists, engineers, and mathematicians who conduct research on a diverse set of problems.
 We also collaborate with commercial and academic partners as well as other government organizations to investigate new analytic methods and computer platforms.
 Our research areas include: